Despite the wanton destruction of nature by humans, we live in a planet that is unparalleled for its natural beauty.

 Sequoia National Park

-Located in the southern Sierra Nevada, Sequoia National Park is the largest national park in u.s, covering an area of 631 square miles of forested mountains.
+Located in the southern Sierra Nevada, Sequoia National Park is the largest national park in the continental US, covering an area of 631 square miles of forested mountains.
 Sequoia National Park is famous for giant sequoias with their large cinnamon-colored trunks that grow on the Sierra Nevada range’s western slope.

 The park lies adjacent to Kings Canyon National Park and both terrains were designated as “Sequoia-Kings Canyon Biosphere Reserve” by UNESCO in 1976.

 Considered one of the largest national parks in the world, Tassili n’Ajjer (“Plateau of rivers”) is a national park in southeastern Algeria.
-It is a large plateau located in Sahara desert that encompasses an area of over 28,000 square miles.
+It is a large plateau located in the Sahara desert that encompasses an area of over 28,000 square miles.
 Tassili n’Ajjer is named a UNESCO World Heritage Site in 1982 for its renowned collection of prehistoric cave art.

-Over 15,000 drawings and inscriptions depict climate change, the movements of people and animals and the evolution of human civilization in Sahara desert from 6000BC to the first centuries.
+Over 15,000 drawings and inscriptions depict climate change, the movements of people and animals, and the evolution of human civilization in the Sahara desert from 6000BC to the first centuries.
 This site also boasts of unique geological formations that create “forests of rock” out of sandstones that have eroded over centuries.

 Vatnajökull National Park